Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 ![Difference Euclidean and Network buffer](Plots/eucl_network.png)

 The four availability functions are briefly described hereunder.
-As mentioned before, for a more detailed overview of the function arguments, requirements and output, please look into the [documentation](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/tree/main/Documentation) section of the module.

 ### **get_mean_NDVI**
 This function calculates the mean Normalized Difference Vegetation Index (NDVI) within an area of interest that is defined for/by the PoIs provided by the user.
 The PoIs should be provided in a geopackage (.gpkg) format, ideally with a projected CRS.